-Sail into the Weddell Sea and if the Antarctic Sound is accessible and the ice does not allow to sail further, you might see the huge tabular icebergs that announce your arrival to the eastern side of the Antarctic Peninsula.
+Sail into the Weddell Sea, and if the Antarctic Sound is accessible and the ice does not allow to sail further, you might see the huge tabular icebergs that announce your arrival to the eastern side of the Antarctic Peninsula.
 Plan to experience an Antarctic Continent landing at Brown Bluff.

-Keep in mind that you will in the world’s most remote area and there are no guarantees, including a specific amount of helicopter time.
+Keep in mind that you will be in the world’s most remote area and there are no guarantees, including a specific amount of helicopter time.
 Conditions may change rapidly, having its impact on the helicopter operation and passengers should understand and accept this.
 Safety is of greatest concern and no compromises can be made.

 Half Moon Island & Deception IslandIn the morning plan to visit Half Moon Island where you can see chinstrap and gentoo Penguins, various other bird species, and southern elephant seals and Weddell seals.
 Early in the afternoon sail to Deception where you will enjoy the last landing of your voyage at Pendulum Cove.